WordPress vs Google Sites: Which is Better for You?

 Verdict

-Both Google Sites and WordPress are good for creating lead generation pages, portfolios, donation pages, and single sales pages, but WordPress stands out because it offers more customization, a wider range of plugins, and best-in-the-class integrations with popular analytics software, link trackers, advertising platforms, payment gateways and content management applications such as membership tools.
-Google Sites is not the best when it comes to making money via creating online shops, membership sites, and directories.
+Both Google Sites and WordPress are suitable for creating lead generation pages, portfolios, donation pages, and single sales pages.
+Still, WordPress stands out because it offers more customization, a wider range of plugins, and best-in-class integrations with popular analytics software, link trackers, advertising platforms, payment gateways, and content management applications, including membership tools.
+Google Sites is not the best option for generating income through online shops, membership sites, and directories.

 Here’s a comparison of the types of websites you can build using each platform: